jhuckaby/PoolNoodle/README.md

 }
 ```

 Using the `args` object, you can pass configuration settings (e.g. `sync`) to the logger.
-See the [pixl-logger](https://github.com/jhuckaby/pixl-logger) for more details.
+See the [pixl-logger docs](https://github.com/jhuckaby/pixl-logger) for more details.

 Note that PoolNoodle will still populate the `component` column for you, if you use the built-in script `logDebug()` method and family.